FastWARC (Python)

 pass

-# Skip records without a block digest
+# Skip records without a block digest (without verifying it).

 for record in ArchiveIterator(stream, func_filter=has_block_digest):